upper waypoint

 Trump has promised to remove Medicare and Medicaid funding from hospitals that provide gender transition treatment to minors.
 Project 2025 — a detailed, 900-page policy agenda for the next Republican presidency authored and supported by Trump allies, former and current Trump staffers and Vice President-elect JD Vance — also calls for rolling back regulations that ban discrimination based on gender identity, sexual orientation and trans status.

-And there are still a few things you can do, even at this early stage.
-Keep reading for what advocates say trans Californians can do at this moment to find support – and to make themselves feel safer.
+And you can still do a few things, even at this early stage.
+Keep reading for what advocates say trans Californians can do at this moment to find support — and to make themselves feel safer.

 Sponsored